-July 2016 — DOJ announced a $7.4 million settlement of my client’s intervened case alleging unnecessary cardiac procedures.
-The settlement allocates an 18% relator share, plus statutory fees, which my client shares with a second to file relator.
+DOJ intervened and settled for $7.4 million my client’s case against Dr. Asad Qamar, alleging unnecessary cardiac procedures.
+The settlement allocates an 18% relator share, plus statutory fees.

 U.S. Intervenes in Community Mental Health Center Case